BayramAnnakov/passport-ocr-ios/README.md

 ## License

-passport-ocr-ios is available under the MIT license.
+PassportOCR is available under the MIT license.
 See the LICENSE file for more info.